External provider

 - These courses may be delivered on school premises or elsewhere.

-- External providers include:
+- Group A external providers include:

 - NSW government schools, including:

-- the NSW School of Languages
+- NSW School of Languages

-- Department of Education's Secondary College of Languages, and
+- Secondary College of Languages, and

-- distance education centres
+- distance education providers

 - NSW registered and accredited non-government schools

-- registered training organisations (RTOs)
+- NSW school system/sector registered training organisations (RTOs)

 - NSW government schools, including: